katahiromz/RisohEditor/README.md

 ## Standardization

-See "Standardize.md" for standardization of resource IDs.
+See "Standardize.md" for our standardization of resource IDs.

 ## FAQ